oliviernes/oc_P7/README.md

 # How to run the program:

-You have to get a [link MapBox API key](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) and  a [link GoogleMap API key](https://developers.google.com/maps/documentation/geocoding/get-api-key)
+You have to get a [MapBox API key](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) and  a [GoogleMap API key](https://developers.google.com/maps/documentation/geocoding/get-api-key)

 Then, you have to store these keys as environment variables.